imdevan/imdevan.github.io/_posts/blog/2016-04-20-the-confidence-gap.md

 ---
 # Key take aways

-The major take away from this book was that action pre-seeds feeling.
+The major takeaway from this book was that action pre-seeds feeling.
 Don't wait to feel confident about something.
 Doing leads to confidence.

 Russ Harris also talks about allowing yourself to feel fear.
 Telling yourself you are not afraid,